Development Assessment Panels

 Summary

+The Minister could remove assessment and approval of a development – at any stage in the council process – and transfer to DAPs.
 This would allow property developers to bypass local councils and communities and remove elected councillors from having a say on the most controversial and destructive developments affecting local communities.

 DAP decisions would be final – there will be no right for the community to appeal the final decision to the Tasmanian Civil and Administrative Tribunal.
 Developments could only be appealed to the Supreme Court on an error in law.